Up to 60% off sofas & mattresses — limited‑time deals.

 • Price (online): $3,088–$5,988

-• Available sizes: Twin, TwinXL, Full, Queen, King, Cali King, Split-Top, Split King (plus H-Bed options)
+• Available sizes: Twin, TwinXL, Full, Queen, King, Cali King, Split-Top, Split King, plus H-Bed options

-• Type: dual support hybrid
+• Type: Dual support hybrid

-• Construction highlights: 6" HR support core; 2.5" micro quad coils (~1,700 pockets); layered Energex foams (Hulk, HDX) and organic Talalay latex; TENCEL top fabric
+• Construction highlights: 6" HR support core; 2.5" micro-coils (~1,700 pockets); Energex foams (Hulk, HDX) + organic Talalay latex; TENCEL top fabric

-• Trial: 120-night risk-free trial
+• Trial: 120-night risk-free trial (delivery-area limits may apply)

 Juna #7 – Balanced Luxury

-The #7 was the mattress I stopped thinking about after a couple nights—which, in practice, is a compliment.
-I could start on my side, roll to my back, and never feel like I had to “reset” my posture.
-Jenna and Ethan liked it for real couple sleep: when Ethan got up and came back, the surface settled fast and didn’t keep wobbling.
-Marcus called it the most “controlled” of the four—supportive under the hips, but not rigid.
-Mia’s shoulders sank in more naturally here than on the #6, and she stayed comfortable through longer side-sleep stretches.
+For couples, it settled quickly after movement.
+Jenna and Ethan noted that when one person got up and came back, the surface calmed down fast.
+Marcus called it the most controlled of the four: supportive under the hips without feeling rigid.
+Mia’s shoulders settled in more naturally here than on #6, and she stayed comfortable through longer side-sleep stretches.

 What we liked: